Secure the Application Layer

 Alteryx Server persists most application information in an embedded Mongo database.
 During installation, an application user ID and password is generated to access information within the database.
 Go to the Controller help page for other database options including User-Managed Mongo and MongoDB Atlas.

-Encryption prevents the exposure and modification of sensitive data during transport, such as passwords, user session information and transactions.
-We recommend encrypting connections to the server using HTTPS with TLS 1.2+ to prevent interception by unauthorized persons.
-HTTPS operation can be configured in System Settings; to ensure TLS is negotiated at version 1.2 or better you may need to modify Schannel settings, as mentioned in the section of this guide titled Secure The Operating System Layer.
+Encryption prevents the exposure and modification of sensitive data during transport, such as passwords, user session information, and transactions.
+We recommend encrypting connections to Server using HTTPS with TLS 1.2+ to prevent interception by unauthorized persons.
+HTTPS operation can be configured in System Settings; to ensure TLS is negotiated at version 1.2 or better you may need to modify channel settings, as mentioned in the section of this guide titled Secure The Operating System Layer.

 Go to Configure Server SSL/TLS for more information.

 During process execution Server creates durable evidence in the form of temp files, meta-information, and log files.
 This data at rest is stored physically in the Mongo DB and on Server's local storage.
 Below, you'll find some common concerns around data at rest along with techniques that can be implemented to address them.

 User-managed MongoDB Enterprise or MongoDB Atlas instances support encryption at rest.
 For more information, go to MongoDB documentation.